Eastern Michigan Athletics

 Shareese Ulis

 Prior to Canisius, Ulis was part of the Owens Community College coaching staff that helped lead the Express to the NJCAA Division III national championship after the team posted a 27-4 overall record in the 2021-22 season.
-While serving as the program's head of recruiting, she worked with and developed five All-America honorees, a national Player of the Year award winner and multiple all-conference, all-district and all-tournament team selections.
+While serving as the program's head of recruiting, she worked with and developed five All-America honorees, a National Player of the Year award winner and multiple all-conference, all-district and all-tournament team selections.

 Prior to joining the staff at Owens Community College, Ulis served as a graduate assistant at Detroit Mercy for two seasons, where she was a part of all team operations.
 Before joining the Titans' staff, she spent three years making various stops at both the college and high school level.
 In 2013-14, she was an assistant women's basketball coach at Moberly Area Community College in Moberly, Mo., helping the squad finish with an overall record of 21-7.
 The Greyhounds also had five players sign with Division I programs following that season.
 She previously served as an assistant coach with her Alma mater Waite High School (2012-13) and Start High School (2011-12) in her hometown of Toledo, Ohio.